0xxCodemonkey/SecretNET.Token/README.md

 This makes it easy to create your own customized clients for your own customized contracts.
 Of course, the concept can be used for any kind of smart contracts in general.

+You can find the **full API-documentation** here => https://0xxcodemonkey.github.io/SecretNET.SNIP20

 # Table of Contents
 - [Table of Contents](#table-of-contents)
 - [Implementation](#implementation)